Cost to Pebble Dash a House

 A silicone render also has the benefit of having a huge choice of colours, but has an added level of waterproofing.
 It self-cleans by staying dry and even sometimes features alkaline content that discourages algae.

 Silicone render is seen as more of a premium type of render and therefore comes with a high price.
-A silicone render cost will usually fall somewhere between £50-£70 per metre squared.
+Silicone render costs usually fall somewhere between £50 and £70 per metre squared.

 Pros